gosher-studios/floppa-auth/README.md

    **Note:** Ensure that the `url` parameter is correctly formatted as `https://url.com` for it to work properly.

-   This request will prompt the hoster of the Floppa auth to set up your app.

-2. After successful creation, you'll receive a secret which will be outputted to the console.
+2. After successful creation, the hoster will receive a secret which will be outputted to the console.

 ## Logging In a User